Egg Free French Toast

 Eggless French Toast

-A little bit of sugar sweetens up the batter, and I think further helps with the golden brown color.
-Cinnamon and a touch of vanilla extract also adds to the dessert-like flavor most expect with a classic French Toast.
+A touch of sugar sweetens up the batter, and helps with its golden brown finish.
+Cinnamon and a touch of vanilla finish off the flavors of this classic-style (but egg free!)
+French Toast.

 French Toast without eggs